 Enhancing Healthcare Team Outcomes

 The management of EM is best done with an interprofessional team.
-While the diagnosis is often made by the dermatologist, the follow up of these patients is with the primary care provider and nurse practitioner.
+While the dermatologist often makes the diagnosis, the follow-up of these patients is with the primary care provider and nurse practitioner.
 The following specialties should be involved in the care of the patient:

 The pharmacist should ensure that the patient is on no medication that can worsen EM and that all offending medications have been discontinued.